What does this package do?

 )Working with real register data

-In a real scenario, the register data is too large to read into memory all at once.
-We recommend converting your register files into Parquet format on disk, with each register in its own folder (e.g., all kontakter files in one folder, all diagnoser files in another, etc.).
+In a real-world scenario, the register data is too large to read into memory all at once.
+We recommend converting your register files into Parquet format on disk, with each register in its own folder (e.g., all lmdb files in one folder, all lab_forsker files in another, etc.).

 arrow::open_dataset(unify_schemas = TRUE) |>